How Does Laser Marking Work?

-As one of the most important processes that our fiber lasers complete, we thought it would be worthwhile sharing more detailed information on laser marking, its applications and how it works.
+As one of the most important processes that our fiber lasers complete, we thought it would be worthwhile sharing more detailed information on the use of a laser marking machine, its applications and how laser marking works.

 What is the process?

 As its name alludes to, it is simply the placing of a mark on a material using a focused laser beam.
 This can be done on a number of materials, such as metals, ceramics, plastics and rubbers.
 This mark will be left at surface level and can be left in both black or colour.

 It is important to note that while this process has many similarities to laser engraving, it has enough differences to be considered a process in its own right.
 The main difference is that the aim of laser engraving is to leave a deep engraving, while with laser marking it is to leave a mark at surface level.

 The marking process, which can also be referred to as laser colouration, is generally used for things such as bar codes, QR codes, logos or other types of identification markings.
 While laser engraving can also be used for this if the identification mark needs to be deeper, engraving is most typically used for personalisation and customisation reasons.

 So, now that you know a little more about the process and what it’s used for, we want to examine how it actually works.
 It’s important to note at the beginning that this is a high speed and high precision process.

 It works quickly, effectively and safely, leaving a high-quality mark on whichever material that it is working with.
 This may be flat surfaces, flexible materials or even complex shapes as laser marking takes place without any contact.